U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Zayde Antrim (Trinity College)

-Zeynep Celik (New Jersey Institute of Technology, Rutgers University)
+Zeynep Celik (New Jersey Institute of Technology)

 Zeynep Korkman (University of California, Los Angeles)